jamesmatuk/EFDA-of-Persistence-Landscapes/README.md

 # EFDA-of-Persistence-Landscapes

-This repository is meant to accompany the paper 'Robust Persistent Homology using Elastic Functional Data Analysis'.
+This repository is meant to accompany the paper ['Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes'](https://arxiv.org/abs/2106.15436).

 It contains code and data to reproduce the results for simulated data presented in the paper.